|JOB TITLE:||Health Support Worker for Indian Residential Schools Resolution Program(13- 18 month Maternity Leave position)|

 - Must possess the ability to respond quickly to, and effectively deescalate difficult, potentially volatile situations.

 - Must possess the physical ability to occasionally stand, or sit for long periods of time, and walk long distances over a variety of terrains.

 - Able to travel within Edmonton, but also to other surrounding communities when required.

 - Willingness to occasionally work long days, evenings and weekends.Experience:

 - Knowledge of the Indian Residential School System and the effects this system has had on former students and their families.

 - Understanding of trauma and various healing methods.

 - Knowledge of SFI, AISH, Mental Health, Child Welfare and Justice procedures, guidelines and practices, as well as an understanding of the Indian Residential Schools Settlement Agreement.

 - Exceptional communication skills, including presentation planning, development, and delivery.

-- Boyle Street Community Services values diversity and welcomes applications from First Nation, Inuit, Métis, New Canadian, racialized, differently abled and LGBTTQIA communities.
+- Boyle Street Community Services is an equal opportunity employer.
+We value the diversity of the communities we serve, and are committed to engaging and developing a diverse and inclusive workforce.
+Boyle Street Community Services welcomes applications from First Nation, Inuit, Métis, New Canadian, differently-abled, and LGBTQ2S communities.